oktadev/auth0-java-microservices-examples/spring-boot-gateway-webflux/README.md

 The `api-gateway` and `car-service` projects are already pre-configured to be locked down with OAuth 2.0 and Auth0.
 That means if you try to run them, you won't be able to log in until you create an account, and an application in it.

-Install the Auth0 CLI using the instructions on [github.com/auth0/auth0-cli](https://github.com/auth0/auth0-cli) and come back here when you're done.
-If you don't have an Auth0 account, signup at <https://auth0.com/signup>.
+[Install the Auth0 CLI](https://github.com/auth0/auth0-cli) and come back here when you're done.
+If you don't have an Auth0 account, [sign up for free](https://auth0.com/signup).

-**NOTE**: You can also use your browser and Auth0's dashboard to register an app.
-See [JHipster's security documentation](https://www.jhipster.tech/security/#auth0) for those instructions.

 In the root project's directory, run the command below to register an OIDC app with Auth0.